-Is Now the Time to Get a TV Antenna?
+Is It Time to Get a TV Antenna?

-Just like turntables and long-playing records, TV antennas have made a comeback.
-But unlike the LP revival—which feeds on nostalgia and the appeal of old-school analog audio—the antenna resurgence is fueled by consumers looking to save money.
+Just like turntables and LP records, TV antennas have made a comeback.
+But unlike the vinyl revival—which feeds on nostalgia and the appeal of old-school analog audio—the antenna resurgence is fueled by consumers looking to save money.

 Is an Antenna Right for You?

 Several things can affect the quality of your reception, but the main factors are your distance from a broadcast tower and whether there are any obstructions, such as trees or mountains, that can get in the way.
-Websites including AntennaWeb.org and TV Fool can help you make an informed guess as to the type of antenna you’ll need and how many stations you can expect to pull in.
-Plus you won’t have to lay out a lot of money to find out whether an antenna works well at your home.
-Indoor models sell for as little as $20, and even relatively pricey models typically cost $80 or less.
+Websites such as AntennaWeb can help you make an informed guess as to the type of antenna you’ll need and how many stations you can expect to pull in.
+You won’t have to lay out a lot of money to find out whether an antenna works well at your home.
+Consumer Reports has tested antennas selling for as little as $20, and even relatively pricey models typically cost $80 or less.
+Just check the return policy before you buy one.

 Though it can be useful to have an antenna on your roof, indoor antennas work well in many situations.
-What’s more, they look better than the old-fashioned rabbit-ear models with the tinfoil flags that people used to add to them.
-Companies such as Antennas Direct and Mohu offer new, more attractive designs, including flat models that can be painted to match a wall.
+They’re very easy to set up.
+And they look better than the old-fashioned rabbit-ear models with the tinfoil flags that people used to add to them.
+Companies such as Antennas Direct and Mohu offer attractive designs, including flat models that can be painted to match a wall.

 Tips for Better Reception

 • Try the antenna in different spots around the room, preferably near a window.
-Or see whether placing it in a higher location, such as an attic, helps.
+Or see whether placing it in a higher location, such as high up on a wall or in an attic, helps.

 • Try an amplified TV antenna if you live far from a broadcast tower or your reception is marginal.

-• Rescan for channels periodically; you might get a new station or two.
+• Rescan for channels periodically.
+It’s easy to do, and you might get a new station or two.

 Return of the TV Antenna